sundriedtomato12/project3-combat/README.md

 ## Base features

 - [ x ] Users able to create accounts
-- [ x ] Users able to battle other users' characters _opponent will be matched to user's level, and opponent will be controlled by a computer while the character is rendered out_
+- [ x ] Users able to battle other users' characters.
+  _Game generates an opponent character by picking another random user from the database and renders the opponent's character out_
 - [ x ] Users will level up and evolve with each win
 - [ x ] Do sprite animation for characters